Satellite Shankar Movie Review: Sooraj Pancholi's Film Connects With Emotions But It Barely Lasts!

 Shankar (Sooraj Pancholi) is a happy-go-lucky soldier who connects people with their near and dear ones when they are missing them, with the hep of his 'satellite'.

-When our hero ends up injuring himself during a fire-exchange, he trades his sick leave for a few days off and sets off to meet his mother and grandmother in Pollanchi.
+When our hero ends up injuring himself during a fire-exchange, he trades his sick leave for a few days off and sets off to meet his mother and grandmother in Pollachi.
 His friends from the batallion pack him with gifts and messages for their close ones.
 After taking the 'army shapath' to return back to the base within the stipulated time, he sets out on a journey from Jammu & Kashmir to Kanyakumari.

 On his way to his hometown, Sooraj crosses path with different people who are stuck up in sticky situations and helps them out.
 He even connects with a nurse, Pramila (Megha Akash), with whom his mother is keen to set him with for an arranged marriage.
 The rest of the plot revolves around how Sooraj keeps up a soldier's promise.